distdl/distdl/docs/code_reference/nn/linear.rst

 feature automatically builds the adjoint of the Jacobian of the distributed linear forward application.
 Essentially, the algorithm is as follows:

-1. Broadcast the subtensors of the gradient input, :math:`\delta y` from :math:`P_y` along the rows of :math:`P_W`.
+1. Broadcast the subtensors of the gradient output, :math:`\delta y` from :math:`P_y` along the rows of :math:`P_W`.

 .. figure:: /_images/linear_example_05.png